micro/services/places/README.md

-# Locations Service
+# Places Service

-This is the Locations service
+The places service stores places of interest by geolocation

 Generated with

 ```
-micro new locations
+micro new places
 ```

 ## Usage

-Locations makes use of postgres.
+Places makes use of postgres.
 Set the config for the database

 ```
-micro user config set locations.database "postgresql://postgres@localhost:5432/locations?sslmode=disable"
+micro user config set places.database "postgresql://postgres@localhost:5432/locations?sslmode=disable"
 ```

 Run the service